BMatischen/wiki-game-releases-bot/README.md

 # wiki-game-releases-bot
-> A Discord bot built with discord.py that can be used to get information on video game releases and stay informed on the latest releases.
+> A Discord bot that can be used to get information on video game releases and stay informed on the latest releases.
 > Data for video game releases are obtained from Wikipedia.

 ## Contents